ScottLogic/blog/_posts/2025-06-26-testing-in-production.md

 * **Automate All the Things!:** Manual testing in production?
 That's a definite no-go. **Automation** is key for consistent, efficient validation.
 Automated tests running against live traffic help ensure everything is humming along nicely.

 * **The "Oh Crikey, Rollback!"
 Button:** Even with all the precautions, things can still go wrong.
 A solid, well-practised **rollback plan** is essential.
-With feature flags, this can be as simple as flipping a switch.
+With feature flags, this can be as simple as flipping a switch, but you may need more than just feature flags.
+Depending on your application, you may need back ups to restore to, particularly where data is involved, or parallel environments to switch to.
 The ability to quickly revert a dodgy change is your ultimate safety net.

 * **A/B Testing (The "Which One Do You Fancy?"
 Game):** Want to know if users prefer a blue button or a red one?
 Or if a new workflow is more intuitive? **A/B testing** in production lets you show different versions to different user segments and collect real data on which performs best.
 It's like a popularity contest, but for features.